niv-d/python-greenscreen/README.md

 # Python-Greenscreen
 This is a python script (and windows binary if you head over to release) designed to take a normal webcams footage and add a greenscreen to it.
+## How it Works
+Insight on how it works may give you a better start at using it.

+When the application first launches it takes a frame from the webcam.
+This frame is used as reference(you can reset this reference by hitting enter(the script version) or the reset button(the GUI version)).

+Any differences between the captured frame and the current frame will be turned into the greenscreen.
+To tweak this there is a tolerence and noise removeal options documented further below.
 ## Getting Started

 For windows, you can find windows binaries on the Github release page.